Sabeerwaqas/techstack-lab/notes/docker/README.md

 # 🚢 What is Docker?
-Why Do We Need It?

 Docker is a tool that helps us build, share, and run applications in a consistent environment — no matter where the app is running or what operating system it’s on.